pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 914 Kafka and Events

+Today I was studied about Kafka and notification messages system, in the microservices' architecture these notifications systems are very important, I love these architectures understand is a challenge and work with them is beautiful.

 ##### Day 913 A Little Confused

 At this moment I am was confused, I don't know how growth my knowledge and my personal career in